140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Thermokinetic

-Entities who exist as controlled thermal patterns, manipulating heat and cold as easily as others manipulate solid matter.
-They thrive in extreme temperatures.
+Entities who exist as controlled thermal patterns.
+They regulate heat and cold the way other species handle solid matter.

 Radiogenic